-Before he left, my husband and I were arguing because he thought I was being obsessively neat and organized and over-packing.
+Before he left, my husband and I were arguing about things I should pack for the road.
+He thought I was being obsessively neat and organized and over-packing.
 Now he is super-grateful at the way it was done.
 So far, he hasn't said there was anything he would have skipped.

 He did mention that he wished he had another book or two (in case there ever is any down time) and, since he missed the food-run shuttle, some more snacks.
 And maybe a couple more t-shirts, because it was hot and he was nervous...I packed 10, and he already had to do laundry by the 3rd day of school!
 The only thing is that the lockers are really small, so you just have to fit in anything valuable and sort of take your chances with the rest of your stuff.
 I say if someone wants to steal his old socks and undies, let 'em have it!

 I still have (my copy of) the list of what he took (which we went over numerous times, checking things off as we packed them).
 That's right, I have a little OCD.
 He went by bus and there were weight restrictions on the luggage (One 25 lb carry-on, one 50-lb checked bag and a Sleeping Bag/Pillow which he carried on separately), so we kept weighing it by jumping on the bathroom scale.
 Here is what he took: